Level/abstract-leveldown/README.md

 ### Type Support

-The following applies to any method above that takes a `key` argument or option: all implementations *should* support a `key` of type String or Buffer.
+The following applies to any method above that takes a `key` argument or option: all implementations *must* support a `key` of type String and *should* support a `key` of type Buffer.
 A `key` may not be `null`, `undefined`, a zero-length Buffer or zero-length string.
 Support of other key types depends on the implementation.

-The following applies to any method above that takes a `value` argument or option: all implementations *should* support a `value` of type String or Buffer.
+The following applies to any method above that takes a `value` argument or option: all implementations *must* support a `value` of type String or Buffer.
 Values of type `null` and `undefined` are currently accepted but likely to be dropped in a next version.
 Support of other value types depends on the implementation.

 ## Private API for implementors